MyAgentOrtega/employeetracker/README.md

 # Employee Tracker

 ### <u> Description: </u>
-This application presents with the following options: view all departments, view all roles, view all employees, add a department, add a role, add an employee, and update an employee role for the user.
-It also presents tables with selections that items can be added to.
+This application allows the user to access the following commands: view all departments, view all roles, view all employees, add a department, add a role, add an employee, and update an employee role.
+It visually presents a table with salary, role, department, name, and manager.

 ### <u> Notes: </u>
-- N/A
+- version 1

 ### <u> Screenshot: </u>
 ![Employee Tracker: Screenshot](./Assets/images/Employee%20Tracker%20Terminal.jpg)